alexyepur/student-exam-score-prediction/README.md

 # Student Exam Score Prediction

-This project focuses on predicting student exam performance using behavioral, lifestyle, and psychological variables.
+This project focuses on predicting student exam performance using academical and behavioral features.
 The modeling approach is based on linear regression, with Lasso regularization playing a central role in feature selection and predictive accuracy.

 ## Repository Structure